Essential Extra Supplies for Chalk Couture Projects

 Each side is important.
 The terry cloth side should be used to help “fuzz” your transfer.
 The Microfiber side is used to give your transfer a place to rest while it dries after you've cleaned it.
 You can read more about fuzzing cloths and why you need one as well as some great tips on cleaning your transfers.

-This amazing little placement tape IS available through Chalk Couture but it’s so popular, it sells out quickly!
-If you aren’t so lucky, I’ve used masking tape in a pinch.
-I try to get the low adhesive brand or you may want to “fuzz” it if it’s super sticky.
+This amazing little placement tape IS available through Chalk Couture but it's so popular, it sells out quickly!
+If you aren't so lucky, I've used masking tape or painter's tape in a pinch.
+I try to get the low adhesive brand or you may want to “fuzz” it before applying it to your transfer if it's super sticky.

 Final thoughts for extra items for chalk couture projects